Joji Obara: Lucie Blackman

-Lucie Jane Blackman (1 September 1978 – 1 July 2000) was a British woman from Sevenoaks, Kent, who worked as a bar hostess in Tokyo.
+Lucie Jane Blackman (1 September 1978 – 1 July 2000) was an Englishwoman from Sevenoaks, Kent, who worked as a bar hostess in Tokyo.
 Blackman had previously worked as a flight attendant for British Airways and went to Japan to see the world and earn money to repay her debts.
 At the time of her death, she was working as a hostess at Casablanca, a nightclub later known as Greengrass, in Roppongi.
 On 1 July, she went on a dōhan (paid date) with a Casablanca customer.
 Other than a few calls to a friend during the date, no one heard from her again.

 Blackman's family flew to Tokyo and started a high-profile media campaign.
-They approached Britain's Foreign Secretary, Robin Cook, who was visiting Tokyo at that time.
-Newspapers started publicizing Blackman's disappearance on 13 July, when British Prime Minister Tony Blair mentioned the case during an official visit to Japan, where he met with Japanese Prime Minister Yoshiro Mori.
+They approached British foreign secretary Robin Cook, who was visiting Tokyo at that time.
+Newspapers started publicizing Blackman's disappearance on 13 July, when British prime minister Tony Blair mentioned the case during an official visit to Japan, where he met with Japanese prime minister Yoshiro Mori.
 An information hotline was staffed by British immigrants, and an anonymous businessman funded a reward of £100,000.

 As a result of the publicity surrounding the case, three foreign women came forward to describe waking up sore and sick in Obara's bed, with no memory of the night before.
 Several of them had reported him to Roppongi police, but were ignored.
 It was also around this time that police made the connection between cases via Obara.

-On 9 February 2001, Blackman's body was found in a shallow grave under a bathtub in a seaside cave at Miura, Kanagawa Prefecture, about 50 km south of Tokyo and a few hundred meters from Obara's apartment.
+On 9 February 2001, Blackman's body was found in a shallow grave under a bathtub in a seaside cave at Miura, Kanagawa, about 50 km south of Tokyo and a few hundred meters from Obara's apartment.
 The body had been cut into ten pieces and put inside separate bags, her head shaved and encased in concrete.
 The body was too decomposed to show the cause of death.
 According to Obara's indictment, he made Blackman a drink containing a drug before raping her at a condominium in Zushi, then killed her.
 Obara has maintained his innocence, claiming the drugs were voluntarily self-administered.